 - Don't forget about Bluetooth for some close proximity marketing.

-Google will now allow merchants to advertise their products above organic search results with paid product search facilities.
+Google will now allow merchants to advertise their products above organic search results with their PPC ad network called AdWords.
 This offers a great opportunity to get in front of customers before they even have to look at search results.

-Think carefully about the value of appearing in paid product search results, and what it means if you don't... and your competitors are.
-Paid product placements are bid upon by merchants, so there is going to be some fierce competition for pole position.
+Think carefully about the value of appearing in google search ads, and what it means if you don't... and your competitors are.
+Placements are bid upon by advertisers, so there is some fierce competition for pole position.

 Blogging might not sound as "sexy" as local and mobile marketing, but bear in mind that the vast majority of all Web traffic still originates from search.
 By maintaining a great blog, you will help to drive long lasting, highly qualified traffic.